karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-02-07-An-Algorithmic-Approach-for-SCM-1.md

 **_Ship Information_** is taken from Shipping companies,

-- **_NumberOfVessels_**: Number of Vessels Available for shipping goods betweens AUS ports and NZ Ports.
+- **_NumberOfVessels_**: Number of Vessels Available for shipping goods between AUS ports and NZ Ports.
 - **_TypeOfVessels_**: Type of Vessel Available ex: Dry, Refrigerated etc.
 - **_PortCongestionPeriod_**: Delay information in case of Disruptions, Congestions etc.

-**_Customs Information_**, Priority shipping Goods etc information is taken from the Audit team (which are typically a outliers!).
+**_Customs Information_**, Priority shipping Goods etc. information is taken from the Audit team (which are typically a outlier!).

 The Model should Recommend the Priority of items that needs to be shipped over Network from one port to another.

 Recommendation Should Optimize, (Please refer SCM Blogs for more understanding)

-- **_Cost_**: Costs incured related to orders and their payments, storage of raw material or Products, Transportation, and waste.
+- **_Cost_**: Costs incurred related to orders and their payments, storage of raw material or Products, Transportation, and waste.
 - **_Inventory_**: Model should Optimize least quantity of inventory needed across the whole Supply Chain Network.
 - **_Network_**: Model should be able to execute supply chain strategies at reduced cost and risk.